 For example, if you are in Japan for three weeks and plan to be in Tokyo and surrounding cities, you can opt for a 14-day pass rather than 21 days.
 You can then save money by limiting the pass’s use period.

 Japan Rail Pass is only available to foreign tourists travelling to Japan on a tourist visa and staying at most 90 days.
 You must have the “Temporary Visitor” stamp on your passport.

 If you are Japanese, you will only be eligible if you have a non-resident status in Japan and have lived outside Japan for ten years.

 You will not be eligible if you hold a “working visa” since the pass is only designed for tourists for sightseeing purposes.

 What are the different types of Japan Rail Passes, and how much does the JR Pass cost?

 The cost of the Japan Rail Pass will depend on the type of pass you are purchasing.
 The price will vary differently on three factors:

 - Standard pass or green card

 - Validity: 7, 14 or 21 consecutive days

 Japan Rail Pass doesn’t offer discounts for senior travellers.
-However, children between 6 to 11 years old get a 50% discount on the adult price.
-Children under six years old travel for free, provided they travel with an adult pass holder.
+However, children between 6 and 11 years old get a 50% discount on the adult price.
+Children under six travel for free, provided they travel with an adult pass holder.